Similarity-as-Evidence: Calibrating Overconfident VLMs for Interpretable and Label-Efficient Medical Active Learning: Experiments

 \subsection{Comparison Study}

-We compare SaE against Random, PCB(AE)+BADGE~\cite{PCB} (hereafter referred to as PCB), and three MedCoop-based learners~\cite{Coreset, BADGE, Entropy} under a fixed labeling budget ($\rho = 0.2$).
-All active methods share the same training schedule and total budget.
+We compare SaE against Random and several PubMed-augmented baselines: PCB(AE)+BADGE~\cite{PCB} (hereafter PCB) and three MedCoOp-based learners~\cite{Coreset,BADGE,Entropy}, under a fixed labeling budget ($\rho = 0.2$).
+All active methods share the same training schedule.
 BiomedCoOp under the ($K\times16$) setting is reported as a few-shot reference.
 Table~\ref{tab:al_results} shows means over five seeds.
 SaE reaches a macro average of 82.57\%, while the strongest baseline MedCoOp+BADGE reaches 77.75\%.
-The average gain is 4.82\%.
 SaE ranks first on all ten datasets.
 We observe the largest margins on RETINA (+8.34\%).
-Significant gains are alson seen on Kvasir (+7.16\%) and BUSI (+6.27\%).
-Gains also hold on large datasets, for example LC25000 with +1.98\% and OCTMNIST with +4.5\%.
+Significant gains are also seen on Kvasir (+6.66\%), BUSI (+6.27\%), as well as on large datasets such as LC25000 (+1.76\%) and OCTMNIST (+3.6\%).
 These results show consistent improvements beyond uncertainty and diversity heuristics.